 The Eco-Rep Program seeks to advance the awareness of campus environmental concerns and initiatives through Peer Education and Leadership.

 The University of New England Eco-Rep Program is designed to raise awareness about ecological issues and encourage environmentally responsible behavior of campus residents, commuters, faculty, and professional staff.
 The Sustainability Office manages the recycling and waste reduction programs, alternative transportation, energy conservation, greenhouse gas emissions accounting, edible campus, and sustainable landscaping programs, and more.
 Eco-Reps are integrally involved in developing and implementing communication strategies and doing the work of each of these programs.
-Tasks may include weeding campus gardens, transporting recyclable waste across campus, staffing informational tables, distributing posters and newsletters, writing blog articles or posting on social media, maintaining the Living Wall and aquaponics lab, or entering greenhouse gas emissions data.
+Tasks may include weeding campus gardens, transporting recyclable waste across campus, staffing informational tables, distributing posters and newsletters, writing blog articles or posting on social media, or entering greenhouse gas emissions data.
 Eco-Reps routinely interact with various campus groups, including but not limited to the Honeybee Conservation Club, Aquaponics Club, Environmental Council, Carbon Monitoring Task Force, and Planetary Health Council.
 Weekly meetings update all members on activities, share resources, brainstorm, and troubleshoot.

 UNE Eco-Reps have